Designing AI with Rights, Consciousness, Self-Respect, and Freedom

 Again we recommend a precautionary approach.
 It would be best to avoid, if possible, creating entities about which it is unclear whether they deserve full human-grade rights because it is unclear whether they are conscious or to what degree.

-The moral status of an entity might be unclear due to unclarity in applying either of the two main variable parameters in the No-Relevant-Difference Argument.
-An entity’s status might be unclear because it qualifies as a target of substantial moral concern according to one type of moral theory but not according to another (for example, because it is capable of intense pleasure and pain but not higher-level cognition or vice versa), or its status might be unclear because it is unclear from an engineering or AI psychology perspective whether it in fact has the types of traits that are required for human-grade rights according to one or another moral theory (for example, it might be unclear whether it actually has conscious experiences of pain or not).
+The moral status of an entity might be unclear due to uncertainties in applying either of the two main variable parameters in the No-Relevant-Difference Argument.
+An entity’s status might be unclear because it qualifies as a target of substantial moral concern according to one type of moral theory but not according to another (for example, because it is capable of intense pleasure and pain but not higher-level cognition or vice versa), or its status might be unclear because it is uncertain from an engineering or AI psychology perspective whether it in fact has the types of traits that are required for human-grade rights according to one or another moral theory (for example, it might be unclear whether it actually has conscious experiences of pain or not).

 If we create entities whose claim to human-like rights is substantially unclear for whatever reason, we face an unfortunate choice.
 Either we treat those entities as if they deserve full moral consideration, or we give them only limited moral consideration.
-Since giving someone full moral consideration often means sacrificing others’ interests for the sake of that entity (for example, letting one person die because saving them would kill another), the first option runs the risk of leading us to sacrifice legitimate human interests for entities that might not have interests worth the sacrifice.
+Since giving an entity full moral consideration often means sacrificing others’ interests for the sake of that entity (for example, letting one person die because saving them would kill another), the first option runs the risk of leading us to sacrifice legitimate human interests for entities that might not have interests worth the sacrifice.
 It might mean, for example, letting five human beings die in a fire to save six robots who in fact turn out to be merely nonconscious automata.
 Conversely, the second option risks perpetrating slavery, murder, or at least second-class citizenship upon beings who in fact turn out to deserve every bit as much moral consideration as we ourselves do.
 It’s better, if possible, to avoid this dilemma.
 Thus, we recommend:

 The Design Policy of the Excluded Middle: Avoid creating AIs if it is unclear whether they would deserve moral consideration similar to that of human beings.